 Grains.
 They teach us two valuable lessons about life.

-The Power of Unity– one grain of sand or one grain of mustard seed cannot survive on its own, it will be lost forever, completely overwhelmed and overshadowed by the elements.
-But in unity with its brothers, it becomes a powerful tool in the hands of humans or Mother Nature.
-A pinch of salt makes a meal appealing to the palettes and who can imagine a beautiful wedding cake without the ingredient sugar.
-On the other hand, high levels of salt in the body has been linked strokes and high blood pressure while excess sugar leads to diabetes.
+1. The Power of Unity– one grain of sand or one grain of mustard seed cannot survive on its own, it will be lost forever, completely overwhelmed and overshadowed by the elements of space.
+But in unity with its brothers, it becomes a powerful tool in the hands of humans or even Mother Nature.
+Adding some salt to our foods makes our meals appealing and appetising to the palettes; also, who can imagine a beautiful wedding cake without sugar.
+On the other hand, excess amounts of salt has been linked to heart diseases.

-Oh Grains- what great teachers you lot are, if only we can listen and learn.
+Oh grainy grains, what great teachers you lot are, if only we can listen and learn.

-In response to the daily prompt: Grain, Sky
+In response to the daily prompt: Grain, Sky, Grainy

 Copyrights © dreamdesireachieve 2016